-Immediately move the hammer to the rebound position as explained on page 17.

-5. You may now load a single cartridge into the magazine to refill it to maximum capacity.
+- 4. Immediately lower the hammer to the rebound position as explained on pages 13-14. - 5.
+You may now load a single cartridge into the magazine to refill it to maximum capacity.

 FIRING

 NEVER CHAMBER A CARTRIDGE, MOVE THE "SAFETY" FROM THE ON SAFE POSITION OR COCK THE HAMMER UNLESS SHOOTING IS IMMINENT.
 ALWAYS KEEP THE MUZZLE POINTED IN A SAFE DIRECTION.
 FAILURE TO FOLLOW THESE WARNINGS COULD RESULT IN SERIOUS INJURY OR DEATH.